Pylons/pyramid/docs/narr/templates.rst

 object.
 This allows the example view above to simply return the result of its call to ``render_to_response()`` directly.

 Obviously not all APIs you might call to get response data will return a response object.
-If you call a "response-ignorant" API that returns information you'd like to use as a response (such as when you render a template to a string), you must construct your own response object as necessary with the string as the body.
-For example, the :func:`pyramid.renderers.render` API returns a string.
+For example, you might render one or more templates to a string that you want to use as response data.
+The :func:`pyramid.renderers.render` API renders a template to a string.
 We can manufacture a :term:`response` object directly, and use that string as the body of the response:

 .. code-block:: python
    :linenos: